AadarshDevi/Entertainment_Tracker/README.md

 - Minor Version: 1
 - Patch Version: 5

+---

+- A: Alpha
+- B: Beta
+- R: Release

 ## Project Description

 - Author: Aadarsh Devi

 - Description:
-  > Movies, TV shows and other types of entertainments can be put in the app to keep track of them.
+  > Movies ~~and tv shows~~ can be put in the app to keep track of them.

 ## Status